apache/incubator-kie-drools/drools-model/drools-mvel-compiler/README.md

 3. Use the expression type to set the type of the undeclared variables in an assignment expression and transform field accessor to setters in [LHSPhase](src/main/java/org/drools/mvelcompiler/LHSPhase.java)

-The 2. and 3. phases uses explicit navigation of the ASTs returned by `drools-mvel-parser`, while the preprocessing phase uses JavaParser's utilities to replace specific nodes.
+The 2. and 3. phases use explicit navigation of the ASTs returned by `drools-mvel-parser`, while the preprocessing phase uses JavaParser's utilities to replace specific nodes.